 The Board's rules of procedure state that the Chairman shall ensure that the Board carries out its work efficiently and that it fulfils its duties.
 This involves organising and managing the Board's work and creating the best possible conditions for this work.
-The Chairman must also ensure that the Board members continually update and expand their knowledge of the Bank, and that new members receive appropriate introduction and training.
+The Chairman must also ensure that the Board members continually update and expand their knowledge of the Bank's operations, and that new members receive appropriate introduction and training.
 The Chairman must be available to the CEO as an advisor and discussion partner, but must also prepare the Board's evaluation of the CEO's work.

 The Chairman's duties include being chairman of the credit, remuneration and risk committees, as well as being a member of the audit committee.
 The Chairman is responsible for ensuring that the Board's work is evaluated annually.
-The evaluation is performed by means of discussions with each member; certain years, the members answer a special survey.
-The Chairman informs the nomination committee about the evaluation of the Board.
-The Chairman is also responsible for maintaining contact with the major shareholders concerning ownership matters.
+The 2015 Board evaluation was performed by means of discussions with each member.
+The discussions were based on a list of relevant areas to be assessed.
+The Chairman informed the Board of the outcome of the evaluation and led a Board discussion on this.
+He also informed the nomination committee about the Board evaluation.

+The Chairman is responsible for maintaining contact with the major shareholders concerning ownership matters.
 As chairman of the Bank's pension foundation, pension fund and staff foundation, he has overall responsibility for ownership issues associated with shareholdings of these three entities.

 There is no other division of work for the Board except as concerns the committees.

-The Board's work in 2014
+The Board's work in 2015

 During the year, the Board had ten meetings, including an extended strategy meeting.
+The Board has also taken a minuted decision.

-The figure below gives an overview of some of the matters discussed regularly by the Board.
+The figure on page 55 gives an overview of the Board's work in 2015 relating to regularly occurring major items.
 In addition, matters discussed at each committee meeting are reported at the next Board meeting.